georgesxi/MovieGuide/README.md

 2) Insert your TMDB API key in the `gradle.properties` file in the field:
 `apiKey = "insert_your_api_key_here"`

-# MovieRama

-This is a movie catalog that uses the TMDB API as a source of data.

 # Features

 •	Users can check the list of the most popular movies using an infinite recycler view.